prometheus/jmx_exporter/README.md

 ## Testing

-The JMX exporter uses the [Devopology Test Engine](https://www.devopology.org) and [Testcontainers](https://www.testcontainers.org/) to run integration tests with different Java versions.
+The JMX exporter uses the [AntuBLUE Test Engine](https://www.antublue.org) and [Testcontainers](https://www.testcontainers.org/) to run integration tests with different Java versions.

 You need to have Docker installed to run these tests.